-Our tuition fee for UK/EU students starting full-time undergraduate study in 2019/20 is £9,250 per year.
+Our tuition fees for UK students starting full-time undergraduate study in 2024/2025 are regulated by the UK government and are yet to be confirmed.
+For an indication, our tuition fee for UK students starting full-time undergraduate study in 2023/2024 is £9,250 per year.
 During your placement year you will pay a reduced fee of £1,200.

 If you are studying an undergraduate course, postgraduate pre-registration course or postgraduate research course over more than one academic year then your tuition fees may increase in subsequent years in line with Government regulations or UK Research and Innovation (UKRI) published fees.
 More information can be found in our terms and conditions under student fees regulations.

-Our tuition fee for international students starting full-time study in 2019/20 is £13,250 per year.
+Our tuition fee for International/EU students starting full-time study in 2024/25 is £16,655 per year.
 During your placement year you will pay a reduced fee of £1,200.